peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Converts this value to a 32-bit signed integer, throwing an exception if the value can't fit.
 * `int ToInt32Unchecked()`<br>
- Converts the lowest 32 bits of the truncated form of this number's value to a 32-bit signed integer.
+ Converts this number to a 32-bit signed integer.
 * `long ToInt64Checked()`<br>
  Converts this value to a 64-bit signed integer, throwing an exception if the value can't fit.
 * `long ToInt64Unchecked()`<br>
- Converts the lowest 64 bits of the truncated form of this number's value to a 64-bit signed integer.
+ Converts this number to a 64-bit signed integer.
 * `String ToPlainString()`<br>
  Converts this value to a string, but without exponential notation.
 * `String ToShortestString(EContext ctx)`<br>